pangeo-data/cmr/pangeo/README.md

 The narrative continues...

+- From the pangeo-data organization
+  - From the pangeo-cloud-federation repo (Fork) we have a folder called `deployments`
-    - Delta build: In the `deployments` folder: I create folder `Delta` as a copy of folder `Bravo`.
+    - Delta build: In the `deployments` folder I create folder `Delta` as a copy of folder `Bravo`.
       - Here are sub-folders `config`, `image`, `secrets` and there are files `README.md` and `hubploy.yaml`.
-        - In practice you customize all contents of `Delta` and then do the PR to create the `Delta` pangeo JupyterHub
+        - In practice you customize all contents of `Delta`
+        - Then do a PR to build the `Delta` pangeo JupyterHub
       - `Delta/image` represents the scientists' working environment.
 It could be built from scratch as well...
         - For example: Pull from another repo
           - Such as from [this ESIP tech dive repo](https://github.com/scottyhq/esip-tech-dive)
           - Overwrite default content without including `.git`, `.gitignore`
           - Modify `README.md`
-        - `Delta/image/notebooks` contains `xxx.ipynb` notebooks files that will be pre-populated into the container environment
+        - `Delta/image/notebooks` contains `xxx.ipynb` notebooks files
+          - These will be pre-populated into the container environment
         - `Delta/image/binder` contains...
           - `apt.txt`: additional Linux packages to pre-install
           - `environment.yml` listing conda packages to pre-install